pazz/alot/docs/source/configuration/alotrc_table.rst

 .. describe:: colourmode

-    number of colours your terminal supports
+    number of colours to use

     :type: option, one of ['1', '16', '256']
     :default: 256